dashbitco/nimble_totp/README.md

 # NimbleTOTP

-A tiny library for Two-factor authentication (2FA).

-This library allows developers to implement Time-Based One-Time Passwords (TOTP) for their applications.
+This library allows developers to implement Time-based One-Time Passwords (TOTP) for their applications as one of the mechanisms for Two-factor authentication (2FA).

 It provides functions to: